bekk/bekk-christmas/post/thecloud/managing-apps-on-gke-using-helm.md

 Set `image.repository` to `eu.gcr.io/[GCP-PROJECT-NAME]/app`.
 The `appVersion` from [`Chart.yaml`](https://github.com/espenmeidell/christmas-19/blob/de47b44354e22ef9f412fbcb8dab5ae0901c6eb2/christmas-app/templates/deployment.yaml#L28) will be used as the docker image tag.

-Our docker image exposes port 8000, so we need to update the container health checks in `deployment.yaml` accordingly:
+Our docker image exposes port 8000, so we need to update the container specification in `deployment.yaml` accordingly:

 ```yaml
 ...